nortonleandro34/nortonleandro34/README.md

-i'm new here. and i come to here with fuck me.
+i'm new here. and i come to here with fuck you